A controlling idea or theme is the message that a reader takes away from your story after having read it.

 So, at least thinking about a theme before you start writing is a good idea.

 Luckily theme, at least from the writing side, is dependent on genre.
-If you’re writing a love story the theme will be something along the lines of “love prevails when…” An action story will be something like “life is preserved when…” And a crime story will probably be “justice results when…”
+If you’re writing a love story the controlling idea will be something along the lines of “love prevails when…” An action story will be something like “life is preserved when…” And a crime story will probably be “justice results when…”

 The same is true for negative values.
 If you’re writing a tragedy-love story it will instead be “love fails when…” And so on for the other genres.